Handling Personal Injury, Bankruptcy & SSD Claims in Craighead County

 To bring a Personal Injury claim in Arkansas, you must be able to prove the following:

 - Duty of Care: First, you must establish that another person/party owed you a duty of care, meaning they had a legal responsibility to take reasonable measures to prevent you from coming to harm.
-For example, automobile drivers have a duty to do everything possible to prevent accidents, product manufacturers have a duty to create products that are reasonably safe for consumers, and property owners have a duty to maintain their premises and remove or warn others of dangerous conditions.
+For example, auto drivers have a duty to do everything possible to prevent accidents, product manufacturers have a duty to create products that are reasonably safe for consumers, and property owners have a duty to maintain their premises and remove or warn others of dangerous conditions.

 - Breach: Next, you will need to show that the other person/party breached the duty of care.
 Typically, this involves proving that the other person/party was negligent or acted recklessly or wrongfully.
 An example of a breach of the duty of care would be a motorist who acts negligently by texting while driving or driving while drunk.
 Another example would be a dog owner who fails to follow leash laws, despite knowing their dog had aggressive tendencies.